andmade/dietxchange/README.md

 >(Considered making these one Meal domain with different types, but decided it be easier for retrieval and categorizing purposes if they were all different domains)

 **7. Food**
-- has category type: starch, fruit, milk, vegetable, meat, fat
+- has category type: starch, fruit, milk, vegetable, protein, fat
 - has contants for food type value in calories and grams
 - belongs to Breakfast/Lunch/Dinner/Snack
 - has favorite flag